 What do you need to do?

 All we need is your name, national insurance number and date of birth.
 We can then use the Local Authority to check your entitlement, it’s that simple!
 Please be assured that the system is secure and your details will not be shared with any other organisation.
-Please contact the school office if you want to apply for free school meals who will be happy to support you with your application form.
+Please contact the school office if you want to find out more about Free School Meals entitlements.

 Schools are free to spend the Pupil Premium as they see fit.
-However as a school we are held accountable for how we have used the additional funding to support pupils from low-income families.
-Please click below for our Pupil Premium report for the academic year 2016-2017.
+However as a school we are held accountable for how we have used the additional funding to support pupils.
+Please click below for our Pupil Premium report for the academic year 2017-2018.

 - Narrowing the gap between pupil groups - Through targeted interventions and personalised tuition we will continue to improve pupil's basic English and maths skills.
 The implementation of the Singapore maths curriculum and Read, Write Inc. programmes will be tailored to enhance our pupil outcomes.

-- Continuing to raise standards in maths - By embedding a whole school approach to mathematics ensuring that our children become confident and fluent mathematicians and raising outcomes for pupils within greater depth expectations through a particular focus on reasoning skills.
+- Continuing to raise standards in language and communication - By embedding a whole school approach to broadening vocabulary ensuring that our children become confident and fluent speakers and readers with a focus of raising outcomes for pupils within greater depth expectations.

 - Improving outcomes for our more able Pupil Premium pupils - Through the implementation of our provision for grammar school working partnerships.